 A RECENT EXAMPLE OF THE TRIAD THIRD PARTY MERCENARY CULTURE

-The Triads engage unemployed displaced youth in much the same way the wife of murdered businessman Leong Kian Sheong is alleged to have used the 3 Tamil assassins to carry out his brutal murder and that of his mistress, Vivien Wong.
+The Triads engage these unemployed displaced youth in much the same way the wife of murdered businessman Leong Kian Sheong is alleged to have used 3 Tamil assassins to carry out the brutal murders of Kian Sheong and his mistress, Vivien Wong.

-The Ah Long lends money to the vulnerable, the weak and the economically challenged.
-Typically these are people who are unable to obtain loans from scheduled banks and finance companies.
-Their primary targets are inveterate gamblers, low and mid income families, the high level consumer and the asset rich cash poor sectors of communities of Malaysia.
-A ready made market exists in the upwardly mobile class of consumers in Malaysia and Singapore in whose DNA can be found the genes of social climbers and the class conscious, whose ascendancy in society is acquired though material gains and material possessions at any cost.
+A ready made market exists in the upwardly mobile class of consumers in Malaysia, Indonesia, Thailand and Singapore in whose DNA can be found the genes of social climbers and the class conscious, whose ascendancy in society is acquired though financial gain and material possessions at any cost.
 Asians.

 The Ah Long’s services are often spread by word of mouth and public notices.
-They boldly advertise in a style that deceptively borrows the language of licensed lenders and banks.
-As is the case with loan sharks in the west, in Japan, India and other places, the Ah Long is charcterised by the extraordinarily high interest rates charged on short term loans unsecured and backed in redemption by the most unimaginable forms of violence and human degradation.
+They boldly advertise in public in a style that deceptively borrows the language of licensed lenders and banks.
+As is the case with loan sharks in the west, in Japan, India and other places, the Ah Long is charcterised by the extraordinarily high interest rates he charges on short term loans unsecured and backed in redemption by the most unimaginable forms of violence and human degradation.

-WHITE SLAVERY ORGAN TRFFICKING AND THE AH LONG
+WHITE SLAVERY ORGAN TRAFFICKING AND THE AH LONG

 (IV.i.89–99) (The Merchant of Venice)